Friday, August 18, 2023

 After graduating South Newton High School in 2008, Michelle attended and graduated from Indiana University, earning a degree in informatics.
 Since 2014, she has been a technical consultant for Alithya, a company that assists clients to achieve business objectives through the use of digital technologies.
 She lives on the Northside of Indianapolis.
 She and her husband, Bo, have one son, Jimmer.
 (Photo is self-provided and used with permission.)

 LUANNE WATT – Eric and Michelle’s mother technically retired from the family trucking and fiberglass fender business in October 2021, but in summer 2022 she said she occasionally looks in on things at WTI and helps out.
 For years she had assisted – at various times – in such things as sales, accounting and reconciling bank statements.
 (Photo is self-provided and used with permission.)
+She and Ron divorced in 2014.

-RON WATT – Eric and Michelle’s father retired from the family business several years ago, although he will still take calls from customers who use his phone number, and he occasionally does some fender painting and installation work.
-He said the family now owns and runs three businesses – Watt Trucking Inc., Lehman Manufacturing and Hoosier Metal Polish.
+RON WATT – Eric and Michelle’s father retired from the family business several years ago, although he still took calls from customers who used his phone number, and he occasionally did fender painting and installation work.

 Lehman makes ceramics slip, casting and other pouring room parts and products.
 It also is used to operate a lawn care service.
 Hoosier Metal Polish is a proprietary application used to protect metal and keep it shining even after multiple washings.
 (2012 family photo used with permission.)